-Participants were encouraged to provide feedback via the industry survey and participate in future rounds of engagement, including the Solutions Labs.
+Participants were encouraged to provide feedback via the industry survey and participate in future rounds of engagement, including the solutions labs.

-2.4 Industry Survey
+3.4 Initial Industry Survey

-The survey focussed on identifying technical and process constraints that the industry might face with the adoption of higher steps of the Step Code, developing an understanding of industry knowledge of the GHG intensity (GHGi) metric and Carbon Pollution Standards regulation, and establishing a baseline for how challenging the Step Code has proven to be to date.
-The survey was hosted by the CRD and open for feedback from March 2 - March 27.
+The survey focussed on identifying technical and process constraints that the industry might face with the adoption of higher steps of the Step Code, developing an understanding of industry knowledge of the GHG intensity (GHGi) metric and Carbon Pollution Standards regulation, and establishing an understanding of the Industry's perspective on Step Code implementation to date.
+The survey was hosted by the CRD on behalf of the participating local governments and open for feedback from March 2 - March 27.